benckp/CUPS_code/ReadMe.md

 At the login page, the user can login with their account and password, or register with a new account using cuhk email.
 We also provide assistent for users who forget their password.

 #### Home page (Forum)
 At the home page, list of forums are displayed.
 Users can sort the posts by clicking on the header of the table.
-Moreover, they can also search
+Moreover, they can also search on the class, title or content of posts.
+Once they found an interested post, they can access it by clicking the content words of the post.
+Users can also create a post, or access to their profile, or log out from the system.

+#### Create Post
+At the create post page, user can open a post with header, text content and image.
+Opening a post require author to select an amount of credit to be given to their selected answer later.

+#### Answer Post
+At the answer post page, we display the corresponding question and existing responds.
+Students can answer the post by text and/or image, while the author can select the answer they think appropriate.

 ### Backend
 It is developed in Nodejs and Express.
-The database has used MySQL.
-We will proceed to deploy our service to AWS s.t. our service will be more reliable and flexible.
+The database has used MySQL server.

-### Android App
+### Android App (Incomplete)
 It is developed using android studio.
-Note that it is a new feature which we didn't put in our initial design doc.
-Thanks to our tutor, Mr SHEN, for the suggestion to us.
-Since we are all new to app development, there is only a partially implemented forum search and display page in the apps.
-We will try to make it cool in the next phase.
-Remark: there are two demo images on the partial completed parts (forum searching and displaying).
+However, there are only two demo images on the partial completed parts (forum searching and displaying) since we are not able to finish it in tight schedule.

-## Initial Code Partial Function Demo Video
+## Complete Code Function Demo Video
 https://drive.google.com/file/d/1GC7leiVeOEgy4AK87-AI6CAqtzjOSuve/view?usp=sharing

 ## Ref